ELthomasoPostfix/HOAx/README.md

 This project is a **hoax**, since despite claiming to implement a parity game solver, it heavily relies on external libraries (Spot) to achieve this.
 A true computer scientist would reinvent the wheel.

+A basic parity game solver consists of implementing zielonka's recursive algorithm.
+Note that spot has an [implementation](https://spot.lre.epita.fr/doxygen/group__games.html#ga5282822f1079cdefc43a1d1b0c83a024) of zielonka's algorithm as well, but, of course, we should **not** call it nor copy its code; we are to implement the algorithm ourselves.

 For more details on the use of spot in this project, see [the dependencies section](#dependencies).